How Much Does It Cost to Build a Deck?

 Stairs

-Deck stairs cost between $25 and $50 per stair, depending on the material, the size of the stair, and the elevation.
+You can expect to pay between $25 and $50 per stair for deck stairs, depending on the material, size, and elevation.
 For an average staircase of between eight and 16 steps, you'll pay $160 to $560 for prefabricated wooden stringers.
-For wooden stairs with custom stringers, expect to pay $280 to $800, and for metal stairs, expect to pay between $1,000 and $3,000
+For wooden stairs with custom stringers, expect to pay $280 to $800, and for metal stairs, expect to pay between $1,000 and $3,000.

 Railings